 Enter their email address and select the business role and click “Next”.

-Select the Pages, Ad Accounts, Catalogs and Apps that you want to grant access to as well as the role.
+Select the Pages (New Pages Experience vs Classic Pages), Ad Accounts, Catalogs, Apps and/or Pixels that you want to grant access to as well as the access level.
 Click Invite.

 Facebook Ad Account Access

 In Business Settings, head to People or Partners, depending on if you’re adding a Partner agency or individual folks.